aureamunoz/spring-quarkus-fruits/README.md

    quarkus.datasource.max-size=8
    quarkus.datasource.min-size=2
    ```
-4- Add some code to the application
+### Add some code

-  ##### Bussiness logic
-  Add a package `service` that will contain the needed code to access and manipulate the fruits via the endpoint
+- Add a package `service` that will contain the needed code to access and manipulate the fruits via the endpoint

   - Fruit entity
   ```java